 Based at the Watershed Media Centre in central Bristol, the National Co-ordinating Centre for Public Engagement [NCCPE] was established in 2008 as part of the Beacons for Public Engagement Initiative.
-Funded by the Research Councils UK, HEFCE and the Wellcome Trust the NCCPE helps inspire and support universities to engage with the public.
+Funded by the four UK Funding Councils, Research Councils UK and the Wellcome Trust the NCCPE helps inspire and support universities to engage with the public.

 The NCCPE team

-The NCCPE is a small core team of four, headed by Director Paul Manners and based in Bristol at the Watershed Media Centre in Bristol’s Harbourside.
+The NCCPE is a core team of six, headed by Director Paul Manners and based in Bristol at the Watershed Media Centre in Bristol’s Harbourside.
 We also have a team of associates who work alongside us to support universities in their engagement work.